Can I exclude owners and officers from workers’ comp coverage in California?

-First of all, here’s the guiding principle for workers’ comp in California: if you have at least one employee—pretty much any employee—you need workers’ comp.
-(Read more about that here.)
+First of all, here’s the guiding principle for workers’ compensation coverage in California: If you have at least one employee—pretty much any employee—you need workers’ comp.
 And normal employees don’t have the opportunity to waive their coverage.
-Coverage for them is required by California law and there’s no way for them to opt out.
+Coverage for them is required by California law, and there’s no way for them to opt out.

-But what if you don’t want your company officers on the policy?
+But what if you don’t want your corporate officers or managing members on the policy?
 What if your business partner wants to waive coverage?
-In some cases, you can exclude those individuals from your workers’ comp policy.
+In some cases, you can exclude those individuals from workers’ compensation benefits.

 Is the business a corporation?

 In the case of a public or quasi-public corporation, your executive officers and directors—at least the ones that are actually working and getting paid for it—are automatically included in your policy.
 But any one of them can be excluded as long as they fill out and sign a written waiver and one of the following apply:

 - They own at least 10% of company stock

 - They own at least 1% of company stock and are covered by a health insurance policy or health care service plan, and they have a parent, grandparent, sibling, spouse, or child who owns at least 10% of company stock